-“Slaves” is a collection of clothes designed to show the female body with burkas.
+“Slaves” is a collection of clothes designed to show the female body in media made with burkas.

 While women in some societies are forced to hide their bodies, in others they are expected to exhibit them.
-Two realities cut from the same cloth: the submission to an objectifying look which becomes even more perverse when it ceases to be imposed and is assumed to be an ideal.
+Different forms of oppression, with different degrees and consequences that share the same origin: the submission of women’s bodies to the male gaze.

 The collection has been designed by Sara Ostos and shown at the Rafael Pérez Hernando Gallery, Madrid (July 2012), Rojo Artspace, Milán (October 2012) and Pilar Cubillo Gallery (April 2013).